Get insider access

 Game 1

 The SDR color gamut is fantastic.
-The Sony M9 can display all of the sRGB color space used by most desktop and web content.
-It has good coverage of the wider Adobe RGB color space, but it can't display the full range of greens in that color space, so it's not ideal for print processing.
+It displays all of the sRGB color space used by most desktop and web content.
+It has good coverage of the wider Adobe RGB color space, but it can't display the full range of greens in that color space, so it isn't ideal for publishing.

 8.4